daguilarm/laravel-action-forms/README.md

 @ActionFormsFlatpickr
 ```

-If you are using PostCss in your Tailwindcss configuration, you will need to add the following line in your tailwind.config.js:
+If you are using `PostCss` in your Tailwindcss configuration, you will need to add the following line in your `tailwind.config.js`:

 ```js
 module.exports = {